noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 What are these devices and why do these devices emit EMF?

 Wireless Fidelity (Wi-Fi )is a wireless communication and networking system that encodes information into radio waves to provide internet access to devices such as phones or computers.
+By design, it creates significant

 What kinds of EMF is harmful??